dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

    (or explicitly passed).
 If they are not found by the config providers, the code raises exception.
 The code in the functions always receives those arguments.

-Additionally `dlt.secrets.value` tells `dlt` that supplied value is a secret, and it will be injected only from secure config providers.
+Additionally, `dlt.secrets.value` tells `dlt` that supplied value is a secret, and it will be injected only from secure config providers.

 ## Secret and config values layout and name lookup

 `dlt` uses a layout of hierarchical sections to organize the config and secret values.
-This makes configurations and secrets easy to manage, and disambiguate values with the same keys by placing them in the different sections.
+This makes configurations and secrets easy to manage, and disambiguate values with the same keys by placing them in different sections.

 :::note
 If you know how TOML files are organized -> this is the same concept!
 :::

-A lot of config values are dictionaries themselves (i.e. most of the credentials) and you want the values corresponding to one component to be close together.
+A lot of config values are dictionaries themselves (i.e., most of the credentials) and you want the values corresponding to one component to be close together.

-You can have a separate credentials for your destinations and each of the sources your pipeline uses, if you have many pipelines in a single project, you can group them in separate sections.
+You can have separate credentials for your destinations and each of the sources your pipeline uses, if you have many pipelines in a single project, you can group them in separate sections.

 Here is the simplest default layout for our `google_sheets` example.